-Whether you are crafting a comprehensive estate plan or merely making some arrangements to provide for the future financial security of your family, life insurance often provides a valuable tool if an unexpected tragic event befalls you.
+Whether you are crafting a comprehensive estate plan or making arrangements to provide for the future financial security of your family, life insurance often provides a valuable tool if an unexpected tragic event befalls you.
 While there are a range of different types of life insurance policies, the basic structure of life insurance entails you paying premiums, so the insurer will pay benefits to your designated beneficiary if you pass away.

 If you have attempted to parse the language in a life insurance policy, you recognize that policies are filled with language and terms that are difficult to parse.
 This difficult to understand language is often used by insurance companies to justify specious grounds for denying or delaying an insurance claim.
-As a Florida life insurance claims attorney, I fight for policyholders and their families when insurance companies fail to process claims in a timely manner or refuse to pay the full value of a claim.

-Because my office has represented numerous policyholders in insurance claims disputes, we understand the tricks and tactics insurance companies employ to mitigate their liability.
 Although some insurance disputes between beneficiaries and an insurer over benefits are legitimate disagreements over the interpretation of policy provisions, some disputes are the product of bad faith practices by an insurance company.

 Insurance companies often do everything possible to avoid fulfilling their obligations under a life insurance policy, which includes but is not limited to the following:

 - File a lawsuit for breach of contract or insurance bad faith against the insurance company if they fail to pay your valid claim

 Beneficiaries under life insurance policies who have been denied benefits can balance the power in an insurance dispute by retaining proper legal representation.
 You can reach Miami Insurance Claims Lawyer J.P.
 Gonzalez-Sirgo by dialing his direct number at (786) 272-5841, calling the main office at (305) 461-1095, or Toll Free at 1 (866) 71-CLAIM or email Attorney Gonzalez-Sirgo directly at[email protected].